edumats/osaka-scope/README.md

 # Osaka Scope

-Interactive video instalation housed in a Mario Tube.
-Using Raspbery Pi that plays a HD video, produces sounds based on readings of a ultrasonic sensor, logs views into a Postgresql database.
+Interactive video installation housed in a Mario Tube.
+Using Raspbery Pi that plays a HD video, produces sounds based on readings of an ultrasonic sensor, logs views into a Postgresql database.
 Includes an administrator website to check status of the views.

 ## Getting Started